 Exceptions to this rule include warnings about a user’s health, safety or the security of their data or property.

-In simple terms, what does it mean for an eCommerce site to be accessible?
+What does it mean for an ecommerce site to be accessible?

 - All of your users should be capable of understanding what your site has to offer